junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-09-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 334 - 87 (Roll no. 472). (text: CR H8198-8199)
 - 2022-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 334 - 87 (Roll no. 472).
+- 2022-10-11 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.